Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 Can I have an advisor at the meeting with me?

 Yes, you may have an advisor accompany you to an Administrative Resolution meeting or a Student Conduct Review.
 Advisors include A.S.
 Student Advocates, attorneys, and other students, faculty, or staff.
 However, only A.S.
 Student Advocates may take direct part in the meeting or Review.
+For more information, please see "Roles and Responsibilities," or Section VI, Letter G of the Student Conduct Code.

 What are possible sanctions?

-describes potential sanctions for a variety of violation types.
+on our homepage which describes potential sanctions for a variety of violation types.
 Sanctions are designed to be consistent across colleges and residential areas.
 However, cases are evaluated on an individual basis and not subject to precedent as in the civil and criminal court systems.

 How long can I be on probation or suspended from the University?